Void operator in JavaScript | JavaScript | Concept

 returned instead.

-The syntax for using void
+The syntax for using void is:

 javascript CODE